 Antioxidants for Cats

-• Antioxidants for cats are best understood as a balancing force, not a miracle shield.
+• Antioxidants for cats are a balancing force, not a miracle shield—the goal is supporting the body's own defenses, not megadosing.

-• Cats have strict nutritional constraints; stacking products can create excess risk, especially with fat-soluble vitamins.
+• Cats have strict nutritional constraints; stacking products risks excess, especially fat-soluble vitamins A and D.

 Oxidative Stress in Cats: The Biology Behind the Buzzword